firozansar/My-Notes/woodworking/guitar/building.md

 - https://guitarpartsandmore.com
 - https://elevatelutherie.com

-For acousitic guitar, the top should always be a solid piece for best tone
+For acoustic guitar, the top should always be a solid piece for best tone